Craney Island (Virginia): War of 1812

 During the War of 1812, the federal government built the Craney Island Fort as part of the second system of US fortifications.
 It was completed in early 1813.
 The fort had a mile-long earthwork connecting the main seven-gun battery in the southeast with an outer battery and blockhouse in the northwest.
 A small redoubt was in the fort's center.
 By June 1813 the fort was armed with two 24-pounder cannon, along with one 18-pounder and four 6-pounders.

 On June 22, 1813, the Battle of Craney Island took place.
-During the battle, the fort was manned by 580 Regulars and militia in addition to 150 sailors and marines from the USS Constellation, all under Brigadier General Robert B. Taylor.
-81 British troops were killed, wounded or captured of their 2,500-man force in total, with no American losses of their 730-man force.
-The victory at Craney Island saved Norfolk and Portsmouth from being captured and pillaged by the enemy during the war.
-However, the British proceeded to burn the nearby city of Hampton, Virginia, which had no forts at the time.
+During the battle, the fort was manned by 580 regulars and militia in addition to 150 sailors and marines from the USS Constellation, all under Brigadier General Robert B. Taylor.
+During the battle, British forces attempted an unsuccessful amphibious landing on the island, suffering 81 casualties.
+The battle prevented Norfolk and Portsmouth from being attacked by the British.
+However, two days after the battle British forces attacked and captured Hampton, Virginia, which had no forts at the time.

 The repulse at Craney Island did not deter the British from further operations in Hampton Roads the next year.
-In 1814 they proceeded up Chesapeake Bay to burn Washington, D.C., and unsuccessfully attack Baltimore, as there were no forts guarding the mouth of the bay at the time.
+In 1814, they proceeded up Chesapeake Bay to burn Washington, D.C., and unsuccessfully attack Baltimore, as there were no forts guarding the mouth of the bay at the time.
 This led to the building of Fort Monroe beginning in the 1820s, to close the bay to enemy vessels.

-The fort was abandoned at some time after 1820.
+The fort was abandoned some time after 1820.